pvial00/BlackDye/README.md

 # BlackDye Block Cipher

+*** Warning BlackDye has not undergone heavy cryptanalysis and should not be used in production systems

 High speed block cipher - 256 bit

 BlackDye aka Annihilation is an experimental block cipher that achieves maximum security through annihilation and crush functions.
 There are 9 total annihilation calls and 8 crush calls.
 This is equivalent to about a 10 round block cipher function as the 8 crush calls is considered one whole round.